This page describes common use cases for Renovate.

 Development dependency updates¶

 The original use case, and the most popular one, is for developers to automate dependency updating in their software projects.

 Updating of package files¶

-We use the term "package file" to describe files which have references to dependencies.
+We use the term "package file" to describe files which reference dependencies.
 Package files are managed by a "package manager".

 Example package files include: